Time Off for Chest Reconstruction Top Surgery Recovery

 Most patients are able to return home, or to a recovery center, the same day as their surgery.
 You will need the help of a friend, family member, or another caretaker such as a nurse during the first few days of your recovery.
 A home care nurse may also be necessary for the first three days to monitor your progress, check your dressings, and empty the surgical drain if you happen to have them in place (most of our patients will have drains).

 Your mobility may be limited for the first several days, but it is recommended that you start walking as soon as possible.
 Normal showering will be restricted until the dressings over your incisions and drains (if you have them) are removed.
-This usually happens within 3 to 7 days, at your first post-op appointment.
+This usually happens with in 3 to 7 days, at your first post-op appointment.

 Risks and Possible Complications